CIA activities in the Philippines: Hukbalahap (Huk) Rebellion

 As the amount of free trade between the U.S. and the Philippines increased, landowners began to favor the cultivation and exportation of cash crops to the USA such as tobacco and sugar cane over rice and cereals, which resulted in a reduced food supply for the peasants which would lead to other issues much later on relating to starvation.

-During this time, the farming industry in the Philippines underwent a major transformation.
-Farmers began to favor trade with the United States over that with the Filipino locals.
-Traditional landowners hired tenants with legal contracts forming a rentier relationship as an effort to maximize their profits.
-Tenants were responsible for all the hard labor on farms per their contractual agreements.
-The obligations of this newly formed relationship of landlord and tenants made it almost impossible for the peasants to survive.
-Eventually, farmers sought new and innovated forms of cultivation to maximize profit.
-Farmers found that by implementing farming machinery like that in the U.S., then they could maximize time and profits.
-With the addition of machinery, farmers were rarely seen working on their own land.
-The new tenant farming arrangements were even more strenuous than traditional arrangements as the returns were 60/40 in favor of the landowner as opposed to the traditional 50/50 split.
-This seemed unsustainable to the Huks.
+During this period, the agricultural sector in the Philippines experienced significant transformation.
+Farmers increasingly prioritized trade with the United States over local markets.
+Traditional landowners began employing tenants under legal contracts, establishing a rentier relationship aimed at maximizing profits.
+These tenants were responsible for the arduous labor on the farms as stipulated by their contracts.
+This new landlord-tenant dynamic imposed severe hardships on the peasants, making survival challenging.

+In response, farmers sought innovative cultivation methods to increase profitability.
+They discovered that utilizing farming machinery, similar to that used in the U.S., allowed for more efficient use of time and resources.
+As machinery became prevalent, farmers were seldom seen working their own lands.
+The new tenant farming arrangements proved more onerous than traditional ones, with returns skewed 60/40 in favor of the landowners, compared to the previous 50/50 split.
+This inequity was deemed unsustainable by the Hukbalahap (Huks), a local resistance movement.

 The in-sustainability was rooted in the new division between the elite and the poor.
 The peasants then came together to host riots and strikes against the elite in efforts to revert the Philippines back to the "old" tactics of farming.
 Their efforts were futile as the elite received support from the United States.

 Peasants decided to form their own social organizations as a way to voice concerns, demanding change and a reinforced protection of their rights.
 After numerous protests and strikes, the status quo between the peasants and the landowners remained.
 As a result, the peasants decided to join forces with the Huks to combat the economic injustices.
 The union of the peasants and the Huks intensified the "Huk-resistance" against the government of the Philippines.
 The Huks developed major influence in local politics with an image of "Robin Hood and taking from the rich and helping the poor".
 Huks were hunted continuously by the Philippine and U.S. governments.
 There is a dispute as to how ingrained a Marxist–Leninist communist ideology was within the organization, but they appeared to have some connections with subgroups of the Communist Party.
 The massacre of Huk squadron 77, that occurred in February 1945, consisted of 109 Huks who were shot and buried in a mass grave by Filipinos and U.S. soldiers.